yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 If `something :: IO a` then `x :: a`.

-Another important note about using `IO`.
+Another important note about using `IO`:
 All lines in a do block must be of one of the two forms:

 ~~~